-According to Grande’s publicist, the Grammy Award-winning singer became aware of Sander’s work in 2015, and has tried since that time to arrange a meeting to discuss possible future endeavors.
+According to Grande’s publicist, the Grammy Award-winning singer became aware of Sanders’s work in 2015, and has tried since that time to arrange a meeting to discuss possible future endeavors.

 “It’s common for performers to expose themselves to new audiences by collaborating with artists from different genres,” said Simon Katz, Vice President of A&R for Republic Records, adding “just look at Bon Iver working with Eminem, or Elton John’s work with Demi Lovato.”